dojo/framework/docs/en/resources/supplemental.md

 # Resource Templates

-A resource template describes how Dojo resources interact with it's data-source based on the options passed.
-Resource templates are statically defined and used through an application to power "resource aware" widgets.
-There are two types of `ResourceTemplate` that can be used, a standard template and a template that accepts initialization options.
+A resource template describes how Dojo resources interact with its data-source based on the options passed.
+Resource templates are statically defined and used throughout an application to power "resource aware" widgets.
+There are two types of `ResourceTemplate` that can be used: a standard template, and a template that accepts initialization options.

 A `ResourceTemplate` consists of two APIs: